Wil reviews his (updated) Specialized Chisel LTD

 No real setup tricks, though I will say I’m a big advocate of running tyre inserts on a hardtail.
 Those Tyreinvaders only weigh 72g each, but they bring a significant degree of rim and pinch-flat protection to the party, allowing you to get away with slightly lower pressures for a smoother ride.
 I’m currently running 23psi in the front and 25psi in the rear.

-I’m still unsure if the rainbow brake hardware is gaudy or classy, but either way I like the extra dazzle of colour.
+I’m still unsure if the rainbow brake hardware is gaudy or classy, but either way I quite like the extra dazzle of colour.
 The titanium rotor bolts are sweet too, and the machined construction of the WolfTooth ReMote dropper post lever is another personal favourite.

 Being someone that works on my own bikes, the threaded bottom bracket shell is a boring but much appreciated detail.
 I also like that the rear brake hose and cables are only routed internally through the downtube.
 They’re well managed too, with a big alloy plug down at the BB that keeps them snug and secure.